marcelajanowska/Time_Series_Analysis_Forecast/README.md

 ## 3. Libraries
 - Arima and Sarimax:
-numpy
-pandas
-statsmodels
+numpy,
+pandas,
+statsmodels,
 pmdarima

 - RNN: to be added
 - Prophet: to be added

 ## 4. Models
-The development of the ARMA, ARIMA model: differencing, checking for non-stationary data, auto-correlation, partial auto-correlation, seasonality, forecasting
+- The development of the ARMA, ARIMA model: differencing, checking for non-stationary data, auto-correlation, partial auto-correlation, seasonality, forecasting
-Development of sequence RNN models: to be added Development of forecasting with FB Prophet library: to be added
+- Development of sequence RNN models: to be added
+- Development of forecasting with FB Prophet library: to be added